 Wondering which career path to pursue or what's even available once you graduate?
 Connecting with the right people can provide some insight and set you up for long-term success.

-Start with your parents.
 Sure, you can talk to your parents any time, but make it a point to carve out some distraction-free time with them to talk about your career.
 This way, you will have their undivided attention where you can ask questions and simply listen to their perspective.

 Take it one step further and ask to shadow them at work.
 Ask questions and make observations on what you would want in a career down the road.

-Not only are guidance counselors there to offer academic support and help steer you in the right direction, most "are therapeutically trained to counsel individuals," according to U.S. News & World Report. "
+Not only are guidance counselors there to offer academic support and help steer you in the right direction, most are trained to counsel individuals, according to U.S. News & World Report.

-Talk to your teachers.
 This should be an obvious one, but few people know your strengths, weaknesses, aptitude and inherent potential like your teachers do.
 In fact, many successful professionals attribute part of their success to teachers who have encouraged and guided them along their career journeys.

 Instead of trying to grab a few minutes with them between classes, schedule appointments with teachers you trust and talk about possible career paths you might want to pursue based on your interests and skill sets.